Can I qualify for a mortgage?

 With labour shortage gripping Australia, many people have taken the leap into contract employment to secure better pay.

-Lenders often outsource their staff themselves, but strangely enough don’t seem to understand or support lending to contractors!
+Lenders often outsource their staff themselves yet, frustratingly, don’t seem to understand or support lending to contractors!
+Here’s how contractors can beat the banks.

 Contract workers aren’t all treated the same!